Man Made

 “It has helped me to grow by teaming me with people I have never met before, created a safe space for me to interact with other male dancers and become more confident.”

 “This project has taught me a lot.
 Josh Mu acted as a great mentor and friend.
-He not only taught me many different approaches to choreographer.
+He not only taught me many different approaches to choreography.
 He also taught me a wide variety of physical skills, professional practices, personal and professional developmental approaches and much more it feels like.”

-“Man Made was celebration of what it means to be a man.
+“Man Made was a celebration of what it means to be a man.
 And how being a man is not bound by definition but is an amalgam of many walks of life.”

-“My first expectations of being involved in Man Made, were that it was going to be a physically and mentally challenging development.
+“My first expectations of being involved in Man Made were that it was going to be a physically and mentally challenging development.
 And in the end, yes it was very challenging, but in a good way in which I developed skills as a dancer, performer and artist.”

 “Did not realize how much I missed hanging out with a bunch of guys for a purpose.
-Took me back to a time when I played sport in that team environment .
+Took me back to a time when I played sport in that team environment.
 It was all about the team being there for one another to win the final and in a personal way.
 It also took me back to a time on the factory floor or working on building sites.
 You are there for the work.
 But there is something special about pulling up a paint tin and sitting down for smoke.
 Sharing stories and breaking bread together.
-An office morning tea is miles away from those days .
+An office morning tea is miles away from those days.
 I now realize this from doing Man Made.”